CocoaHeadsNL/jobs/_posts/2016-04-04-iOS-developer.markdown

 Qardio is big enough to matter but small enough to make you matter too.
 If you are driven and ambitious, want to have a great job along with other great people, and want to make a difference, please apply.

 ##### Role:

-Our world leading consumer healthcare and medical products bring the potential to transform healthcare for millions of people.
-We are looking for an ambitious, hardworking individual, with an acute eye for detail and a passion for mobile applications to be part of the engineering team.The Sr. iOS Developer is responsible for managing, developing and deploying innovative iOS applications, which integrate with smart wearable solutions, creating a unique personalized healthcare experience.
+We are looking for a Senior iOS developer ambitious, hardworking individual, with an acute eye for detail and a passion for mobile applications to be part of the engineering team.You will be responsible for managing, developing and deploying innovative iOS applications, which integrate with smart wearable solutions, creating a unique personalized healthcare experience.

 ##### Responsibilities:

 - Provide exceptional programming and analytical skills to develop  innovative mobile applications
-- Lead an agile development team by driving user stories, designing and  developing mobile applications, performing code reviews, and building automation tools
+- Design and develop iOS mobile applications, performing code reviews, and building test automation tools
-- Oversee architecture design, software development, unit testing and documentation for the mobile iOS solutions
+- Analyze business requirements, providing development estimates, feedback and proper implementation
 - Mentor others in development technologies, best practices, tools, and processes
+- Maintain, support, troubleshoot, monitor and optimize existing and future iOS mobile applications
-- Value product excellence and team success over individual productivity Collaborate with engineers, project managers, executive team and testers to bring new features and services into production
+- Value product excellence and team success over individual productivity
+- Collaborate with engineers, project managers, executive team and testers to bring new features and services into production

 ##### Requirements:

-- 3+ years iOS development experience using iOS SDK
+- 4+ years iOS development experience using iOS SDK
-- 5+ years of object-oriented software development experience
+- (Extensive) knowledge of iOS SDK, Xcode, Swift and Objective-C
-- Expert in Objective-C, UIKit, BLE framework and Cocoa
+- Good knowledge BLE framework
-- Experience leading projects, performing code reviews and overseeing other iOS developers
-- Proven track record for the design and development of mobile applications with a product company
+- Proven track record for the design and development of iOS mobile applications with a product company
-- Thorough understanding of XML, JSON and REST Web Service technologies
+- Thorough understanding REST Web Service technologies
 - Experience with Scrum methodologies and software development best practices
 - Ability to work effectively in a fast pace team environment
 - Demonstrate the passion to design, develop and build innovative applications